withastro/astro.build/README.md

 ## Updating Themes

 The [themes catalog](https://astro.build/themes/) is now powered by the [Astro Developer Portal](https://portal.astro.build), where you can log in, submit and update your own themes.
-The themes catalog automatically updated every day with the latest data from the portal.
+The themes catalog automatically updates every day with the latest data from the portal.

 ## Updating the Showcase